-One with a King named Saul.
+One was with a King named Saul.
 One with Judas Iscariot.
-The Bible never positions their behavior though.
+The Bible never takes a position on their behavior though.

 Saul killed himself because he was about to be killed.
 Judas, after he realized what he had done to Jesus, gave back his blood money and killed himself in sorrow.
-Which no one would ever say is appropriate except for the fact that some do because of what he did.
+Which no one would ever say was an appropriate response except for the fact that some do because of what he did.
+So.
+That’s awkward.

-He intentionally made a building fall as a last-ditch effort to settle the score with some Pagans.
+He intentionally made a building fall on himself as a last-ditch effort to settle a score with some Pagans.
 He killed himself on purpose – with the purpose of killing other people.
-We could argue that he was forcibly blind and imprisoned so it was justified- but we won’t.
+Double whammy.
+We could argue that he was forcibly blind and imprisoned so it was justified – but we won’t.
 We could also say he was a kamikaze.
 But we won’t say that either.

 Hebrews 11, The famous Hall of Faith chapter of the Bible, mentions Samson as one of the great people who model faith in action.
-Because he was.
+Because, in general, he was.
 Also awkward.
-When Romans says that “neither life nor death” can separate us from the love of God I guess it applies to him too.
+When Romans says that “neither life nor death” can separate us from the love of God I guess it applies to Samson too.